 - Even the *pacifier if your baby is dependent on it.

 ***Another note, is on the use of the pacifier.
 I encourage the use of a pacifier because it has been shown to reduce the risk of SIDS.
-However, if your baby is crying in the middle of the night because it fell out, and you need to go and put it back in, then you might want evaluate if you really want to use it.
+However, if your baby is crying in the middle of the night because it fell out, and you need to go and put it back in, then you might want to evaluate if you really want to use it.
 This is a personal choice, one you will have to make weighing your pros and cons.
 I thought Brianna was reliant on the pacifier, then I put her to the test.
 I took the binky away, and let her fall asleep without it for a few nights, and she didn't cry for it.
 So I knew she wasn't relying on it.
-She falls asleep with it, but doesn't care when it falls out.
+She fell asleep with it, but didn't care when it fell out.
 So I decided to keep it.
 I think I would of kept it either way, at least for the first few months because of the whole SIDS thing.
 Tell a nurse something reduces SIDS, and she's not going to think twice.

 Also known as the Moro reflex, is a normal infantile reflex.
 When some stimulus causes the baby to startle, the legs flex and the arms stretch out.
 This stimulus can be a loud noise, an unexpected touch, or a bad dream.
-This reflex lasts only a few seconds but can wake a sleeping baby.
-Some babies can drift right back to sleep others will completely wake up.
+This reflex lasts only a few seconds, but can wake a sleeping baby.
+Some babies can drift right back to sleep, while others will completely wake up.
 This reflex usually diminishes by 4 months of age.
 Until then the Swaddle SleepSack is great.
 Those nifty velcro patches were intended to keep the babies arms inside and prevent wakening from the startle reflex.
 Don't believe me?
 Check it out!
 I watched Brianna, completely wake up from the startle reflex over and over.
 Her arms would fan out and she was awake!
 That's when I decided to put her in the Swaddle Sack.
 She slept so much better.

 At one point Brianna started waking more frequently for a few days in a row, right at the start of winter.
 I noticed her little hands and feet were cold.
 Now it's pretty warm in our house.
 As a matter of fact, I slept in shorts and a tank top.
 Apparently that wasn't warm enough for Brianna.
 I had to adjust the temperature for her.
 When I did, she was back to her normal sleep schedule.
 The same thing happened in the summer when it got really warm out.
-At this point she was sleeping through the night, and I found her waking up a few nights...apparently it was too warm for her.
-It's only April, I thought!
-I never turn on the air condition this early!
-I had to put a low fan setting on the a.c. and that kept her comfortable.
+At this point she was sleeping through the night, and I found her waking up a few nights… it was too warm for her.
+It's only April, I thought to myself, I never turn on the air condition this early!
+I had to put a low fan setting on the A.C. and that kept her comfortable.
 Babies are picky about the right temperature.
 We naturally regulated their temperatures for them, while they were in utero.
 Now, it's a little bit more difficult to get that temperature just right.

 Ok this may sound self explanatory but it's not.
 You may Think your baby is hungry, but she may not be.
 Here are some clues your baby is waking up because she is truly hungry: